mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 _What happened here?_

-From the corner of her eye, she spotted the eyes of an older woman staring back at her.
+From the corner of her eye, she spotted the eyes of an older woman staring back at her from the shadows of an alleyway.
 She wore a thin ashen gray coat and hae mouth and nose was covered with a thick black cloth that was almost certainly the same material that Linyu was wearing.
 On her ear was a listener much like Linyu's.
 Melna planned her next steps carefully, checking every corner and vantage point in the area, and all the while the woman's gaze did not move.

 "You are looking for someone?" she asked.